 Istanbul operates all year round, so if the weather is the least of your priorities, visit in any month.
 It can be grey and cold from November through to the beginning of March, and if it is extremely windy, the Bosphorus cruises and ferries closed down, so bear this in mind if you dream of cruising up and down this waterway.

 In terms of tours, our top pick is Memphis tours for the ultimate Istanbul day tour.
 Enjoy an Istanbul City Tour visiting famous sites with Memphis Tours.
-Your guide will pick up from your hotel and take you to all of the most exciting sites in Istanbul’s historical Sultanahmet area.
+Your guide will pick you up from your hotel and take you to all of the most exciting sites in Istanbul’s historical Sultanahmet area.

 Tour the most impressive sights in Istanbul’s Sultanahmet area.
 Visit Topkapi Palace, which was the official residence of the Ottoman Sultans and the center of state administration.
 Inside you will tour the lavish palace and see riches that display the power of the Ottomans.

 Continuing on the nearby Blue Mosque and the Basilica Hagia Sophia, you will see the culmination of the Byzantine church and Ottoman mosque architecture.
 Blue Mosque is considered to be the last great mosque of the classical period.
 Hagia Sophia was renovated several times, serving as a church under the Byzantines and then a mosque during Ottoman rule.
 Continue to the Hippodrome of Constantinople, which was the heart of civil life in the Byzantine city.

 Finally, you will end your tour at the Grand Bazaar to wander the alleys of this historic complex.
 The bazaar is the largest and oldest in Turkey, and it is famous for offering everything from Persian carpets, leather goods, and jewelry to ceramics, spices, and antiques.
 After your time in the bazaar, your guide will return you to your hotel.
 The tour will last approximately 6 hours.